kbtisuu/StudyAssistant/README.md

 #Author
 This script was created by kbtisuu.
-#If you have any questions or suggestions, feel free to reach out to me at kebi2393@gmail.com.
+#If you have any questions or suggestions, feel free to reach out to me.
 I hope this script is helpful for you in your learning journey!